bcinarli/frontend-horror/css/specificity.md

 ## Specificity
-These samples are a collection of CSS specifity bad practices which were really implemented in production as some point!
+These samples are a collection of CSS specifity bad practices which were really implemented in production at some point!

 ### Building a Train
 CSS preprocessor and nesting mostly helpful, but sometimes, you get an overkill :/